Luke Williams (baseball): Atlanta Braves

 On June 5, 2023, Williams was claimed off waivers by the Atlanta Braves and subsequently assigned to the Gwinnett Stripers.
 In seven games for Atlanta, he went 0–for–9 with three stolen bases.
 Williams was non-tendered and became a free agent on November 17.

 On November 22, 2023, Williams re-signed with the Braves on a minor league contract.
 On April 19, 2024, his contract was selected by the Braves.
 In 34 appearances for Atlanta, Williams slashed .196/.275/.261 with four RBI and three stolen bases.

 On March 20, 2025, Williams was removed from the 40-man roster and sent outright to Triple-A Gwinnett.
 On May 9, the Braves selected Williams' contract, adding him to their active roster.
 He was designated for assignment by the team on September 4.
 On September 6, Williams cleared waivers and was sent outright to Triple-A Gwinnett.
 On September 14, the Braves added Williams back to their active roster.
 In 39 total appearances for Atlanta, he slashed .129/.176/.194 with five RBI and five stolen bases.
 On October 1, Williams was removed from the 40-man roster and sent outright to Gwinnett; he elected free agency the following day.

+On January 18, 2026, Williams re-signed with the Braves organization on a minor league contract.
+On April 11, his contract was selected by the Braves.
+On April 13, Williams was designated for assignment by Atlanta after going hitless in two appearances.
+He cleared waivers and elected free agency on April 15.
+The following day, Williams re-signed with the Braves organization on a minor league contract.